xingzhou/Deploy_OpenWhisk_with_Helm/README.md

 The first step is to prepare docker images used by this chart on your Kubernetes node.
 Here is a summary of the images needed:

-- `zookeeper`: uses `zookeeper:3.4` at present, no need to make a customized zookeeper image in advance.
+- `zookeeper`: uses `zookeeper:3.4` at present.
-- `kafka`: uses `solsson/kafka:0.11.0.0`, no need to make a customized kafka image in advance.
+- `kafka`: uses `wurstmeister/kafka:0.11.0.1`.
-- `couchdb`: uses a pre-built image based on `couchdb-1.6`.
-User can build this image at `docker/counchdb` by using `docker build` command or use a pre-built image `tomxing/openwhisk_couchdb` at docker hub.
+- `couchdb`: uses `openwhisk/kube-couchdb`, this is a pre-built docker image made from official `openwhisk-on-kubernetes`.
+For more information, please check the [docker file](https://github.com/apache/incubator-openwhisk-deploy-kube/blob/master/docker/couchdb/Dockerfile) for this image.
-- `controller`: uses OpenWhisk official `openwhisk/controller` image, no need to make a customized controller image in advance.
+- `controller`: uses OpenWhisk official `openwhisk/controller` image.
-- `invoker`: uses OpenWhisk official `openwhisk/invoker` image, no need to make a customized invoker image in advance.
+- `invoker`: uses OpenWhisk official `openwhisk/invoker` image.
-- `nginx`: uses a pre-built image based on `nginx:1.11`.
-User can build this image at `docker/nginx` by using `docker build` command or use a pre-built image `tomxing/openwhisk_nginx` at docker hub.
+- `nginx`: uses `nginx:1.11`.

 This chart provides default images for all of the above containers, so you can try deploy without building any images in advance.